 An execution status badge appears in the graphical object where execution pauses.

-Execution stopped in a state
+Execution is paused in a state

-Execution stopped before taking a valid transition.
+Execution is paused before taking a valid transition.

 Continue execution to the next breakpoint.